-A catalog with the descriptions of all interim courses is available after October 1994.
+A catalog with the descriptions of all interim courses is available after October 1995.

-W50 Interim in the Yucatan.
-O. Leder.
+W50 Interim in the Yucatán, O. Leder.

 SPAN 100 Introduction to Spanish Language and Culture.
-E. Cortina.
+For students who are participating in the Semester in Spain core program.
+M. Driscoll.